nephio-project/porch/docs/content/en/docs/12_contributing/docs-contribution/_index.md

 ### Adding Diagrams

 Diagrams are stored in `docs/static/images/porch/` as `.drawio.svg` files.
-They can be created on draw.io or edited by copy pasting them into draw.io and editing them acordingly after which being exported again as `.svg` format.
+Diagrams created in this format can be opened in [the draw.io editor](https://github.com/jgraph/drawio-desktop/releases), edited freely, and saved as-is.
+They can then be referenced in the Markdown files as normal SVG images.

 Reference in markdown:
 ```markdown